TheodoreChu/append-editor/README.md

 - Table of Contents (links don't work on mobile) via [Remark TOC](https://github.com/remarkjs/remark-toc)
 - Footnotes (links don't work on mobile) via [Remark footnotes](https://github.com/remarkjs/remark-footnotes)
 - Inline HTML for underlining and highlighting
+- Print/Save to PDF in rendered form (works best on Chromium browsers)
 - Buttons to scroll to top and bottom of the note
 - Read notes by default to prevent accidentally editing previous notes
 - Append text to notes without exposing previous notes